1

 Why is Gen Z struggling to get jobs?

-Programing Assistants and other entry-level roles often require relevant skills, certifications, or experience, which can be challenging for Gen Z job seekers due to limited work history.
-Additionally, competition from more experienced candidates and the increasing demand for technical skills like coding and digital literacy can make it harder for younger applicants to secure these positions.
+Programing Assistants and other entry-level roles often require relevant skills, certifications, or experience, which can be challenging for Gen Z job seekers due to limited work history or technical training.
+Additionally, competition from more experienced candidates and economic factors can make it harder for younger applicants to secure positions.

 What are the key skills and qualifications needed to thrive as a Programming Assistant, and why are they important?